Optimal Degenerations of K-unstable Fano threefolds

-\begin{ques} For a K-unstable Fano manifold $M$, when do the $\delta$-invariant and $\BH$-invariant have the same minimizer? \end{ques}
+\begin{ques} For a K-unstable Fano manifold $M$, when do the $\delta$-invariant and $\BH$-invariant have the same minimizer (up to rescaling)? \end{ques}

-In this paper, we solve the Tian problem for Fano threefolds in the family №2.23 of Mori-Mukai's list, which split into two subfamilies, №2.23(a) and №2.23(b).
-More precisely, we show that the $\delta$-minimizer and the $\BH$-minimizer are the same for any Fano threefold $X$ in №2.23(a), but different for those $X$ in №2.23(b).
+In this paper, we solve the Tian problem for Fano threefolds in the family №2.23 of Mori-Mukai's list, which splits into two subfamilies, №2.23(a) and №2.23(b).
+More precisely, we show that the $\delta$-minimizer and the $\BH$-minimizer are the same (up to rescaling) for any Fano threefold $X$ in №2.23(a), but different for those $X$ in №2.23(b).
 In particular, for any $X$ in №2.23(a), we determine the optimal degeneration $(X_0,\xi_0)$.
 On the other hand, even more non-trivial is that, we find the optimal degenerations of any Fano threefolds in №2.23(b).

-It was proved by the first author and Tian (\cite{MT22} that the Fano threefolds in family №2.23 are the examples of lowest dimension on which the normalized Kähler-Ricci flow develops type II singularity.
-The question of describing the optimal degeneration of them explicitly was posed in \cite[Remark 3.1]{MT22} regarding the explicit description of their optimal degeneration.
+It was proved by the first author and Tian (\cite{MT22}) that the Fano threefolds in family №2.23 are the examples of lowest dimension on which the normalized K\"ahler-Ricci flow develops the type II singularity.
+Our result gives an affirmative answer to the question posed in \cite[Remark 3.1]{MT22} regarding the explicit description of their optimal degeneration.

 Recall that any Fano threefold $X$ of family №2.23 is obtained by blowing up the quadric threefold $Q\seq \IP^4$ along a smooth elliptic curve $C$, which is the complete intersection of a hyperplane section $H\in |\CO_Q(1)|$ and a quadric section $Q'\in |\CO_Q(2)|$.
 The family consists of two subfamilies: №2.23(a) and №2.23(b) determined by $H\cong \IP^1\times \IP^1$ and $H\cong \IP(1,1,2)$ respectively.
-We denote by $\tH$ the strict transform of $H$ to $X$.
+We denote by $\tH$ the strict transform of $H$ on $X$.

 \begin{thm} For any $X$ in №2.23, we have $\delta(X)=\frac{12}{13}$, which is minimized by $\ord_{\tH}$. \end{thm}